demisto/demisto-sdk/demisto_sdk/commands/upload/README.md

 In order to run the command, `DEMISTO_BASE_URL` environment variable should contain the Cortex XSOAR/XSIAM instance URL, and `DEMISTO_API_KEY` environment variable should contain a valid Cortex XSOAR/XSIAM API Key.

+**Note:** Cortex XSIAM Base URL should be retrieved from XSIAM instance -> Settings -> Configurations -> API Keys -> `Copy URL` button on the top rigth corner, and not the browser URL.

 To use the command on Cortex XSIAM the `XSIAM_AUTH_ID` environment variable should also be set.
 To set the environment variables, run the following shell commands:
 ```